 Megan Marie Graham, M.A.

 Megan Marie Graham, M.A.
-(Houston) serves as the Private Event Director for The Houston Club where she is responsible for community and member relations, event management, and sales.
+(Houston) serves as the Client Experience Assistant Manager for Cartier.
 Megan is a certified yoga instructor and owns Soirees By Megan, an independent signature event design.
 She has more than 15 years of non-profit fundraising, sales, and event management experience.

 Megan has a Master of Arts in Applied Sociology from Texas State University and a Baccalaureate of Arts in Criminology from Texas Tech University.

 An El Paso native, Megan has served on volunteer boards across the state of Texas.
 She is a Past President of the Lubbock Junior Women’s Club, past Chair of the Young Professionals of Greater Lubbock, and Past President of Achievement Rewards for College Scientists (ARCS).
-In 2009, she was awarded their ARCS Light Award, an award of excellence/dedication.
-Megan is a sustaining member of the Junior League(s) of Lubbock and Houston and actively serves on the Sustainer Transfer Committee.
-She is active in Victory Houston and other community organizations.
-Megan was honored to receive Volunteer Center of Lubbock’s Young Adult Philanthropist in 2011 and Young Professional’s of Greater Lubbock Member of the Year in 2010.
+In 2009, she was awarded their ARCS Light Award.
+Megan is a sustaining member of the Junior League(s) of Lubbock and Houston.

 As a graduate of Leadership Texas and Leadership America, Megan credits Leadership Women for instilling the need to serve at a larger level subsequently leading to a state level volunteer servant application.
 She was honored with a Gubernatorial appointment in 2018 to the Board of Social Work Examiners as a Community Member.

 Audrey Ramsbacher, LBSW